janelia-flyem/flyemflows/docs/flyem-quickstart.md

 conact flyem
 ```

 2. Try running a `flyemflows` job on the LSF cluster.
 Jobs are configured by preparing a template directory with your config files, and running `launchflow`.
+(See note below about `dask-config.yaml`.)
 Try the following example, which will convert a stack of `.png` images to `.n5`:

 ```
 conact flyem